erikdubois/Ultimate-Linux-Mint-18.1-Cinnamon/README.md

 ## Download the Arc themes

-Using the scripts at https://github.com/erikdubois/Arc-Theme-Colora we can change the standard blue colour from the arc them to any colour we like.
+Using the scripts at https://github.com/erikdubois/Arc-Theme-Colora we can change the standard blue colour from Arc to any colour we like.

 Check first at https://github.com/erikdubois/Arc-Theme-Colora-Collection if your colour has been created already.